RedHatInsights/topological_inventory-guides/README.md

 # Topological Inventory (tp-inv) guides

-These guides describes how to install and run Topological Inventory.
+These guides describes how to install and run Topological Inventory and Sources.
+It also provides documentation of some Topological Inventory & Sources features in the [README](doc/README.md)

 **Update**: Now added Catalog and Approval services.